Anxiety, panic attacks and me

 ‘Everyone needs to express themselves.
 For me that is an absolute necessity.
 To be fully free and completely ourselves, we must feel comfortable enough to express our emotions, whatever form they take.’

-I think a lot (not all!) of my anxiety stems from feeling like i am not able to use my voice or that there is no point saying anything, especially in situations where there are a lot of people around.
-That is why i hate clique like behaviour.
+I think a lot (not all!) of my anxiety stems from feeling like i am not able to be myself in social situations.

-However, i do believe that we teach people how to treat us and for a long time, i didn’t like myself enough to believe anyone else could like me.
-Now i’m stronger, i believe that there are people who will love you and people who won’t and that is ok because guess what, you either click or you don’t.
+A little unrelated to this, I do believe that we teach people how to treat us and for a long time, i didn’t like myself enough to believe anyone else could like me.
+So being in social situations where people were treating me badly and were making jokes on my behalf, was difficult because I didn’t feel I could stand up for myself.
+Now i’m stronger, i believe that standing up for yourself is crucial to your mental health.
+There are people who will love you regardless of how many boundaries you set and people who will never like you and that is ok because guess what, you either click or you don’t.
 The only people we can expect unconditional love from is our families and i couldn’t have asked for a better one.

 I know that I am in a stronger place today then i was six months ago and what I allowed then, i won’t allow now.
 I also know that what fills me with dread now, won’t fill me with dread in a further six months.
 So i firmly believe that whilst i will always have a higher level of anxiety, my panic attacks will slow down.